Kings Go Forth: Plot

 In the final year of World War II, units of the United States Army are in the foothills of the Alps between France and Italy, trying to dislodge a unit of German soldiers from a supply post in the middle of a small village.
 1st Lt.
 Sam Loggins is in charge of an artillery observation unit that has just lost its radioman.
 A truckload of fresh young soldiers arrives, one of whom, Corporal Britt Harris admits to radio training and experience—Harris is immediately appointed the unit's radioman by Loggins.

-Harris is a lady's man and a schemer, acquiring girlfriends, food, and other luxury items.
-Harris is the son of a wealthy textile mill owner in New Jersey; in order to avoid criminal charges of trying to bribe a member of the local Draft Board, Harris has "volunteered" for combat duty in Europe.
-Harris does show bravery while rescuing a group of men trapped in a minefield and while attacking a German bunker single-handed, but Loggins still has his reservations about the man.
+Harris is a ladies man and a schemer, acquiring girlfriends, food, and other luxury items.
+He is the son of a wealthy textile mill owner in New Jersey; in order to avoid criminal charges of trying to bribe a member of the local Draft Board, Harris "volunteered" for combat duty in Europe.
+He shows bravery while rescuing a group of men trapped in a minefield and while attacking a German bunker single-handed, but Loggins still has his reservations about him.

 The Colonel grants Loggins and his unit leave in the seaside town of Nice.
 While walking by himself on a quay, Loggins is attracted to Monique Blair (Natalie Wood).
-They go to dinner, and she explains she was born in America, but has lived in France since she was a small child.
+They go to dinner, and she explains she was born to American parents, but has lived in France since she was a small child.
 Loggins asks her to meet him in the same cafe the next week.
 He waits, but Monique doesn't show, and he walks out despondent, only to be asked to have a drink by an older American woman who has apparently been waiting for him.
 It is Monique's mother, who was checking him out.
 She takes him to her palatial home to join Monique.
 The two spend a great deal of time together after that.
 One night he tells her he loves her, and Monique finally reveals to him that she is afraid to get involved with a US soldier because her now-dead father was a Negro, and she has seen the general bigotry all American soldiers seem to have.
 Loggins is confused and leaves, not sure about his feelings.